Smooth structures on pseudomanifolds with isolated conical singularities: Symplectic pseudomanifolds w.i.c.s.

 3. Let $H : =\{ z\in \C^{n+1} |\, Q(z) = 0\}$ is a hypersurface in $\C^{n +1}$, where $Q(z)$ is a homogeneous polynomial such that the projectivization $P (H):= \{ z\in \C P ^n |\, Q( z) = 0\} $ is a nonsingular hypersurface.
 Then $(H, (\om_0) _{| H})$ is a symplectic cone $cL$, whose base $L\subset S^{2n+1}$ is a $S^1$-fibration over $P(H)$ equipped with the standard contact form $\alpha = (\alpha_0)_{|L}$.
 A particular case with $H = Q_3$ has been considered in \cite{Chan2006}.

 4. A slightly different example is the closure $\bar \Oo_{min}$ of a smallest non-zero nilpotent orbit $\Oo_{min}$ of the adjoint action on a simple complex Lie algebra $\g$ \cite[2.6]{Beauville2000}, \cite{Panyushev1991}.
 The regular stratum $\bar \Oo_{min} ^ {reg}= \Oo_{min}$ is provided with the Kirillov-Kostant symplectic form, which can be checked easily that it is a conical symplectic form, see also \cite[Example 3.6]{Le2010}.
 Clearly $\bar \Oo_{min}$ is a complex cone over the smooth variety $\Oo_{min} /\C^*\subset P (\g)$.
+We note that a complex manifolds $M^{2n}_\C$ with a holomorphic symplectic form $\om^2$ carries a real symplectic form $\tilde \om^2 =Re\, (\om ^2) + Im\, (\om^2)$.